atbcb/ICTTestingBaseline/_baselines/07Sensory.md

 ### Advisory: Tips for streamlined test processes

--   Content that uses color with other visual differentiation must also provide textual cues to convey the same information to satisfy both SC 1.3.3 and 1.4.1; therefore, it is recommended to combine both requirements in a single test.
+-   Content that uses color must have an additional visual cue.
+Instructions that rely on a sensory characteristic must have an additional visual cue.
+It is possible to cover both requirements in a single test.
 -   Related tests might include dynamic content, images, links, and alternate pages.
 -   Displaying content in greyscale may help identify content that uses only color to convey information.